 Why Winter is The Best Time To Visit White Sands National Park

 White Sands National Park in winter is a magical nature-filled playground where impressive white gypsum sand dunes kiss snow-capped mountains and the sun sets the whole sky on fire.
-In this article, we explain why winter is the best time to visit White Sands National Park and what to expect when planning your trip.

 About White Sands National Park